-www.CatchingTheAccusers.com The book:”Catching the Accusers: A true detective story solving a 100 million dollar scandal of public deception where leaked information shows only the accusers are guilty in DEFLATEGATE” by Rob F. Young in Paperback, Kindle, both on Amazon.com (search for catching the accusers (#1 hit) or even just deflategate (#2 hit recently)
+www.CatchingTheAccusers.com The book:”Catching the Accusers: A true detective story solving a 100 million dollar scandal of public deception where leaked information shows only the accusers are guilty in DEFLATEGATE” by Rob F. Young in Paperback, Kindle, both on Amazon.com (search for catching the accusers (#1 search hit) or even just deflategate (#2 search hit recently))

 For post-printing updates to the book content, see here

 For non-football fans or non-Patriots fans: A fascinating story of brazen deception and real-world detective work catching the guilty through their own documents and leaked information.

 For NFL league office detractors or Patriots fans: The NFL had 100% certainty of 0% deflation and no conspiracy.
 They deleted some info to appease fans and owners who wanted the Patriots penalized.
 Then the info leaked out.
 There’s 100 times more evidence against the NFL than previously known. #CatchingTheAccusers

 Participate in bringing justice: Sign up for our email list.
 Join the Facebook group: “Undeflated” and “like” the Facebook page https://www.facebook.com/CatchingTheAccusers.
 See the latest roll-up ways to make a real difference on the BetterDialogue.com Deflategate page.
 Share a video example.
 In short, the NFL will only act when it becomes clear that fessing up will result in better TV ratings than stonewalling.